surifirstpin/biplus_documentation/docs/Visualization.md

 ### Y-Axis

-- **Axis type** type of axis used in charts.
-- **Label field** label the field name in Y-axis using grid display, including or excluding zero and aligning left or right position to y-axis.
-- **Reference Line**  is used to refer specific values by applying colors to it.

-- **Axis** select the measures values in y-axis  to enable editing options for y-axis in bubble chart.
+- **Axis** select the measures values on y-axis  to enable editing options for y-axis in Line, Bar and bubble c.
 - **Format** enables number format for measure values.
 - **Currency** enables the currency format for measures values in y-axis.
 - **Y-Axis** display measure values in Y-axis.